-How to Use Cannabis Oil
+How to Use THC Oil (DOSAGE AND FACTORS)

 Cannabis oils are most often vaporized or ingested orally.
 Typically, a handheld vaporizer or a “dab rig” are used to bring the oils to a heated temperature that begins to release those cannabinoids, terpenes and other compounds that are contained within the plant.

 Take special care with dosage since cannabis oils are known for their higher concentrations.
 They are more potent than flower, edibles, or other cannabinoid-containing products.
 And according to a study published in Forensic Science International, dabbing BHO delivers significantly more THC than smoking a joint or pipe, so special care should be taken when dabbing.

 - Your body’s endocannabinoid system and body chemistry